 Afterwards, why not send it to them via snail mail, with a sweet message on the back?

 7. A virtual movie night

 An oldie but a goodie.
-If you’re totally stuck, just go for something one of you has seen before, or check reviews on Letterboxd (this is a great app you can use to make watchlists together).
+If you’re totally stuck, just go for something one of you has seen before, or check reviews on Letterboxd.

-Sync up your streams with the Kast app to avoid the hassle of trying to match your playback perfectly.
+Sync up your streams with one of these movie-syncing apps to avoid the hassle of trying to match your playback perfectly.